 Another year, another Man Booker Prize longlist in the offing, except this year its reverted to the Booker Prize, thanks to a change of sponsorship with Crankstart stepping into the funding breach as of June 1st this year.
 To be eligible for the prize all books must be published in the UK between October 1st 2018 and 30th September 2019, and have been written in English.
 Regular readers will know that any similarity between my wish list and the judges’ longlist is likely to be entirely coincidental.
 The judges usually allow themselves twelve, although they sometimes stretch to thirteen and this year I have, too.
-Their list will be revealed on Wednesday, 24th July but here’s mine – wishes not predictions – in no particular order, with links to my reviews for all but The Dutch House and Beyond the Sea which I’ve read but have yet to review.
+Their list will be revealed on Wednesday, 24th July but here’s mine – wishes not predictions – in no particular order, with links to my reviews.

 It’s quite possible that I’ll read a gem I’d loved to have included here before September 3rd when the shortlist is announced but I’m sticking to the tried and tested.
 And if I had to choose one?
 That’s a tough decision this year.
 It’s a toss-up between A Stranger City, The Dutch House and Land of the Living, although there are several others I’d be loath to relinquish.